swnishan/materialdatetimepicker/README.md

 ## License

-Konfetti is released under the MIT license.
+MeterialDateTimePicker is released under the MIT license.
 See [LICENSE](https://github.com/swnishan/materialdatetimepicker/blob/master/LICENSE) for details.